mcplusa/aem_connector_coveo/README.md

  - Environment (production, hipaa, etc.)
  - Agent ID _(You will have this value in [Setup Replication Agent](#setup-replication-agent) step)_
  - Impersonation API Key _(from the [Generate an Impersonation API Key](#generate-an-impersonation-api-key) section)_
- - Users Identity Provider _Identity Provider used for User permissions, the value should be "aem-security-provider"_
+ - Users Identity Provider _Identity Provider used for User permissions, the value should be "aem-security-identity"_
- - Groups Identity Provider _Identity Provider used for Groups permissions, the value should be "aem-security-provider"_
+ - Groups Identity Provider _Identity Provider used for Groups permissions, the value should be "aem-security-identity"_

 ### Setup Replication Agent